What is Cyber Threat Intelligence (CTI) ?

 The planning and direction phase establishes the question that cyber threat intelligence is meant to answer.
 These questions are given to the CTI team in the name of Intelligence Requirements (IRs) by the organization’s decision-makers or head of the cybersecurity program such as CISO (Chief Information Security Officer).
 Intelligence Requirements (IRs) is the request of what information an organization needs from a CTI team through cyber threat intelligence operation.

 For example, an Intelligence Requirement (IR) could be “Which types of adversaries are deploying attacks in our organization, and what are their motivations?”
 This question will lead to further collections effort and help guide CTI analyst to the answers.
+Answering intelligence requirements requires data collection, analysis and reporting and feedback.
+In the planning and direction phase, the CTI analyst develops a collection management framework.
+This collection plan maps all sources (both internal and external) of intelligence collection to ensure they can provide the data to answer the intelligence requirements.

 Three key fundamentals of Planning and Direction phase: